chrisnorwood/spectre-air/README.md

 # Spectre Air & Ground Freight
+## About
-## Website redesign for freight brokerage
+This is a redesign for freight brokerage / 3PL logistics company.